 What is the Replacement Cost of Your Home?

-The basis for the rates and limits of your home insurance policy is the market value of your house.
-This figure is typically the maximum amount of money you would be reimbursed under your dwelling coverage if your home were to be completely destroyed.
-However, when choosing the specific coverage to buy, you'll need to choose among three policy limits that dictate how much of your house's value your insurance company is required to cover if your home is damaged or destroyed.
+When choosing the specific coverage to buy, you'll also need to choose among three policy limits that dictate how much of your house's value your insurance company is required to cover if your home is damaged or destroyed.

 - Replacement Cost Value (RCV): The RCV of your house is the amount it would cost to rebuild it at today's prices.
 While more expensive than a policy that insures only your home's actual cash value, a policy with RCV coverage could provide a substantial amount of additional reimbursement were your home to be damaged or destroyed.
 It also protects you against depreciation gaps such as the one cited above for the failed water heater.
 However, even RCV coverage could fall short of fully reimbursing your replacement costs were a localized disaster to cause costs for labor and materials to rise to levels that are beyond your home's replacement cost limit.